tanium/octobot/README.md

 - Grab the "token" value and put it in the config file.

-  **Warning**: This token has read/write access to code.
+  :rotating_light: **Warning** :rotating_light:: This token has read/write access to code.
 Guard it carefully and make sure config.toml is only readable by service account.

-### Supervisor
+### Web UI

-supervisord is a great way to run octobot if you don't want to use docker.
-All you have to do is add a configuration like this to /etc/supervisor/conf.d/octobot.conf:

-    [program:octobot]
-    command=/home/octobot/.cargo/bin/octobot /home/octobot/config.toml
-    user=octobot
-    environment=HOME="/home/octobot",USER="octobot",RUST_LOG="info"

-License
+To configure repositories and users, you will need to login to octobot's web UI, for which you will need to create a password.

+       octobot-passwd <path/to/config.toml> <admin username>

+This does not need to be run inside the docker container since it just modifies the configuration file.

+Addenda
 -------

+### Tested configurations

+Tested with GitHub Enterprise as well as GitHub.com and primarily with on-premise JIRA.

+### License

 See [LICENSE.txt](LICENSE.txt) for details.